ChattyBuddy/ChatBot/README.md

 Jerry is a senior Electrical Engineer with a Computer Systems and Data Communications focus at UCSD.
 Aside from designing and writing programs, and building circuits, he likes to play chess and run on treadmills.

+Po is a junior Electrical Engineer with a focus in Machine Learning at UCSD.
+He has worked hard to build up his technical skills and wants to apply them to help better people's lives.
+In his free time, he likes to play board games, watch shows, and catch up on the sleep he never gets.

+Tommy is a junior Electrical Engineer with a focus in Machine Learning at UCSD.In addition to interest in programming and robotics, he also enjoys outdoor activities and watching sitcoms.

 ## Our Survey Results

 ## Our Research